-- \checkmark The graduation date on the degree audit is accurate (if not, see an advisor). - ✓ The degree audit is accurate, and sufficient credits in each area have been earned to insure graduation (if a student is short credits in any area of the degree audit, talk with an advisor immediately). - \checkmark Graduation Application has been submitted to the Registrar's office. - ✓ Plan to complete the Fundamentals of Engineering (F.E.) exam.
-Sign up and find more info here: http://ncees.org/Exams/ - ✓ All outstanding financial aid obligations have been resolved (i.e., parking tickets, library fines, tuition and fees).
+- ✓ The graduation date on the APR is accurate (if not, see an advisor). - ✓ The APR is accurate, and sufficient credits in each area have been earned to ensure graduation (if a student is short credits in any area of the APR, talk with an advisor immediately). - \checkmark Graduation Application has been submitted to the Registrar's office. - Plan to complete the Fundamentals of Engineering (F.E.) exam, if desired.
+Sign up and find more info here: http://ncees.org/Exams/ - All outstanding financial aid obligations have been resolved (i.e., parking tickets, library fines, tuition and fees).

-PART 5: ACADEMIC STANDING
+PART 5: ACADEMIC STANDING ACADEMIC PROBATION

-ACADEMIC PROBATION

-Academic probation is a warning signifying that a student's grades are below an acceptable level.
+Academic probation signifies that a student's grades are below an acceptable level.
 In fact, probation is an enrollment status for students who are not making satisfactory progress towards graduation.